-Mr. Frey said that a man-he learned
+Mr. Frey said that a man-he learned afterward that it was Frank-was in the on either side of him.

 Mr. Frey said that a man-he learned afterward that it was Frank-was in the rear seat of one of the cars, with a man on either side of him.